-The Request for Application (RFA) announces the availability of funding based on the Notice of Award, Legislation and the budget.
+The Request for Application (RFA) announces the availability of funding based on the Legislation and the budget.
 The RFA includes all the pertinent information and requirements for an applicant to assess their eligibility, competency, and interest in the funding opportunity.